“So here’s the story from A to Zee, you wanna get with me you gotta listen carefully…”

 Prepare yourself for some iconic footage here (skip to about 3:00 in if cheesy hosts and surprised, mortified teenagers are not your thing.

-Wannabe has sold 1.28 million copies, would take the BRIT for Best British Single, and bagged an Ivor Novello Award too.
-Their debut album Spice went on to be a massive seller worldwide and there’d even be another million-selling single to come, but you know that already and perhaps that is a story for another time…
+Wannabe shifted 2 million UK chart sales (including 1.4 million pure sales), would take the BRIT for Best British Single, and bagged an Ivor Novello Award too.
+Their debut album Spice went on to be a massive seller worldwide and there’d even be another million-selling single to come in 2 Become 1.

 But this week in 1996, it really did feel like friendship would never end.